chongwensun1992-beep/chongwensun1992-beep/README.md

 ## 🧠 About Me

-- 🎓 Master of Data Science candidate at UBC Okanagan (Class of 2026)
+- 🎓 Master of Data Science candidate at UBC
 - 🏭 6+ years of industry experience across IBM, BMW, and enterprise AI systems
 - 🔬 Focused on applied machine learning, multimodal modeling, and AI system deployment
 - 📊 Interested in model robustness, fairness, and real-world AI integration